Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 Arapahoe Basin Via Ferrata, Colo.

-Ski country’s newest and highest-elevation via ferrata opens later this month and will scale Arapahoe Basin’s near-vertical East Wall, the legendary in-bounds hike-to ski terrain the resort is known for.
+Ski country’s highest-elevation via ferrata opened a few summers ago at A-Basin.
+It scales the ski area’s near-vertical East Wall, the legendary in-bounds hike-to ski terrain the resort is known for.
 (Skiers who know the East Wall will recognize the via ferrata location between the North Pole and Willy’s Wide chutes.)
 There are two route options—a half-day tour that ascends to an abandoned mine, and a full-day climb that summits a 13,000-foot peak.
 The summit excursion is a demanding adventure suited for climbers in very good shape, while the half-day experience to the mine is less intense and includes relevant history about the area.
 Choose wisely.

 Read more about the newest via ferrata here.